balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220420-smart-wallet-checker/readme.md

 # 2022-04-20 - Smart Wallet Checker

-Deployment of the `SmartWalletChecker`, responsible for setting up L2 (Polygon and Arbitrum) gauges.
+Deployment of the `SmartWalletChecker`, responsible allowlisting select contracts to be able to mint veBAL.

 ## Useful Files